 Disclosure: This post includes affiliate links; I may receive compensation if you purchase products or services from the different links provided in this article.

-DevOps is really hot at the moment and most of my friends, colleagues, and senior developers I know are working hard to become a DevOps engineer and project themselves as DevOps champion in their organization.
+DevOps is really hot at the moment and most of my friends, colleagues, and senior developers I know are working hard to become a DevOps engineer and project themselves as DevOps champions in their organization.

 While I truly acknowledge the benefits of DevOps, which is directly linked to improved software development and deployment, from my limited experience I can say that it's not an easy job.
 It's very difficult to choose the right path in the middle of so many tools and practices.